 The primary purpose of Master’s degree program is to gain the skills, knowledge and expertise in their fields of study and to develop their research capability in a specific academic subject at an advanced level.
 The Master’s program is designed to assist students either to continue their graduate studies at the PhD level or to meet the goals of their professions.
 Two plans/options are offered for the Master's degree.

-The thesis option requires a total of 30 credit hours, including 6 credit hours of required courses and 6 credit hours for thesis research.
+The thesis option requires a total of 30 credit hours, including 7 credit hours of required courses (GY 500 , GY 523, GY 601 Geography Colloquium) and 6 credit hours of thesis research.
 A minimum of 12 credit hours must be taken from courses in one of the four areas of focus.
-The remaining 6 credit hours may consist of courses from any of the other areas of focus and/or the related courses offered in other departments with Advisor approval.
+The remaining credit hours may consist of courses from any of the other areas of focus and/or the related courses offered in other departments with Advisor approval.

-The non-thesis option is only available with the approval of the graduate program director.
-Students on the non-thesis option track are not generally eligible for department funding and do not hold department assistantships.
-This option requires a total of 39 credit hours, including 6 credit hours of program required courses (GY 500 and GY 523) and 3 credit hours for non-thesis research projects (GY 598).
-Students selecting this option must take a minimum of 8 credit hours of geographic techniques, and may count up to 15 credit hours of such coursework towards their MS program.
-A minimum of 15 credit hours must be taken from courses in one of the areas of focus.
-The remaining 10 credit hours may consist of courses from any of the other three areas of focus, or related courses in other disciplines with the advisor and graduate program director’s approval (up to 6 of the 10 credit hours); and/or experiential courses (up to 3 of the 10 credit hours).
+Students on the non-thesis option track are not generally eligible for department funding.
+This option requires a total of 36 credit hours, including 7 credit hours of program required courses (GY 500 , GY 523, GY 601 Geography Colloquium) and 3 credit hours for non-thesis research projects (GY 598 Non-Thesis Research).
+A minimum of 18 credit hours must be taken from courses in one of the areas of focus.
+The remaining credit hours may consist of courses from any of the other three areas of focus, or related courses in other disciplines with the advisor and graduate program director’s approval.

-If a thesis-track student wishes to change to the non-thesis track, a written justification must be provided by the student.
-This change must be approved by the student’s advisor and the Graduate Program Director.
-Any student who makes this change will be ineligible for department funding and will not qualify for assistantships.
-GY 599 - Thesis Research, cannot count toward a non-thesis track Master's degree.
+If a thesis-track student wishes to change to the non-thesis track, this change must be approved by the student’s advisor and the Graduate Program Director.
+Any student who makes this change may be ineligible for department funding.

 MS in Geography, Thesis Option